Article Type: Release Notes Audience: All Users Module: Platform Releases

 The Fuuz engineering team has been hard at work on some fantastic new features - we're excited to see what Fuuz users build with them.
 Let us know what you think!

-The first step to using Edge flows is to install the Device Gateway and configure a device - for more information on how to install and configure the gateway, check out the documentation on the Fuuz Device Gateway.
+The first step to using Edge flows is to install the Edge Gateway and configure a device - for more information on how to install and configure the gateway, check out the documentation on the Edge Gateway Application.

 Now you can design your data flow using the same familiar tools you're used to.
 You can test your flow right in the flow designer, testing device requests to read or write data.

-Once the flow is designed and deployed for the first time, the final step to run the flow on the edge is to deploy it to a Device Gateway installation.
-Navigate to the Device Gateway table, select the gateway you want to deploy the flow to, and switch to the “Device Gateway Data Flows” tab.
+Once the flow is designed and deployed for the first time, the final step to run the flow on the edge is to deploy it to an Edge Gateway installation.
+Navigate to the Edge Gateway table, select the gateway you want to deploy the flow to, and switch to the "Edge Gateway Data Flows" tab.

-If you’re planning on using a Server device in your flow, you may also need to set up the device to execute the specific flow - for more information, reference the documentation on Device Gateway Devices.
+If you're planning on using a Server device in your flow, you may also need to set up the device to execute the specific flow - for more information, reference the documentation on Edge Gateway devices.

 This new feature set will enable powerful, high-performance Edge monitoring and control solutions that are managed and deployed right in the Fuuz platform, taking the capabilities of Fuuz to the next level!